Home

 is to check with friends or go to a shelter.
 Once you bring a mutt into

-your home, it seems, it’s hard to let it go.
+your home, it seems, its hard to let it go.

 For more information: